Artist Bio

 She is a member of the Rough Ruby Arts Collective international activist women artist group.
 In 2022 her work was featured in the Rough Ruby Exo-Sanctuaries at the Sangre de Cristo Arts Center museum White Gallery.
 She was featured artist in the national online journal, Collateral, because of her extensive works honoring the struggles of veterans with PTSD, and was selected for inclusion in the 2014 International Contemporary Artists Exhibit in Assisi, Italy.

-Philadelphia University of the Arts MFA.
+Education includes: Philadelphia University of the Arts MFA.
 Studies at U Penn.
 Tyler College of Art & Design BFA.
 Pennsylvania Academy of Fine Art - Studio Art & Painting Studies.

 Recent Career Highlights